dantonnoriega/PubPol590-Sp15/Workshop 1/workshop_1.md

 Downloads       Library         Public
 Box Sync        Dropbox         Movies          Samsung Desktop         GitHub          Music           Sites
-$ cd GitHub/Duke_PUBPOL590/Workshop\ 1/
+$ cd GitHub/
 $ ls -F -a
-./              .DS_Store           workshop_1.html
+./      ../     .DS_Store   PubPol590/
-../             phd comics - final doc.gif  workshop_1.md
+$ cd PubPol590/
+$ ls -F -a
+./      ../     .git/       .gitattributes
 $ cd ..
-$ ls -F -a
+$ pwd
-./      ../     .DS_Store   .git/       Workshop 1/
+/Users/dnoriega/GitHub2
 ```

 ## Create A Local Repository And Push A Simple Text File
 We are now going to put everything together and make a local repository.
 We will then make a matching online repository and "push" a simple text file to it.

-#### Make A Local Repository
+#### Create A Local Repository
-1. Create a new folder on your computer.
+1. Create a new folder on your computer that will house all your repositories.
 Name it something logical like "GitHub" or "Repositories".
 Let's assume you name it "GitHub".
 Next, go inside the folder and create another folder called "PubPol590".
-You can do this manually (i.e. create two new folders in the Finder (MAC) or Windows Explorer (PC)) or using the Unix Command Line in the Terminal (Mac) or Git Bash (PC).
+You can do this manually or using the Unix Command Line in the Terminal (Mac) or Git Bash (PC).
 In Unix command line, it would look something like this:
     ```
     $ cd ~                      # change to home directory
     $ mkdir GitHub              # create directory "GitHub"